Adult Education Graduate Programs: PhDs, Masters & Certificates in Puerto Rico

 Though courses differ from one school to the next, the typical master’s degree program in adult education requires 2 years to pursue.
 Some programs may be twice as long for those who are looking to continue their education into a PhD program.

-Popular Schools with Adult Education Programs – Degrees in Puerto Rico
+Popular Schools with Adult Education Graduate Programs in Puerto Rico

 What is Adult Education?

 Adult education is any program or course for adults who are out of school but hoping to continue to learn.
 Commonly this is in the form of classes for ESL, basic literacy, and high school diploma equivalency students.
 Or, it may also be through training and development courses for businesses, organizations, or government agencies.

 Earning your adult education degree may be a great way to develop the knowledge you could need to provide adult education and teach future students skills to potentially enhance their careers.
 Depending on your level of education, and the type of degree you pursue, after graduation you could pursue a number of different roles.
 Read on to learn more about each type of adult education program and determine which may be ideal for you.

 Different Adult Education Programs and Degree Type Options